ankitsultana/bits-cpsig/advanced.md

 ---

-### Contest 1 (Upcoming)
+### Long Contest 1 (Upcoming)

-The first contest of CPSIG will be held on Monday, 29 January 2018.
-The contest will have 6-8 problems, which will range from very easy to medium-hard/hard.
-The problem set should be interesting for students of all levels.
+**Updated on 27 Jan 2018:** The first long contest will start on Sunday, 28 January at 9:00 a.m.
+The contest will be open for three days.
+The problems have been taken from different OJs, and mostly concentrate on Segment Trees and Mo's Algorithm.
+I'd like to thank [Pranet Verma](https://www.facebook.com/pranet) for collecting the problems.

-Post this contest, we will also conduct a lecture to discuss the problems of the contest.
+A lecture will be conducted to discuss the problems of this contest.
+Details regarding the same will be shared soon.

+Here is the contest [link](https://vjudge.net/contest/209797).
+You will need to create an account on vjudge to be able to participate.

+---

+### Short Contest 1 (Pending)

+TBA